Aux Sync Jack Flash Mods - Complete Listing Bottom of Page

 This image, and the one below, show the Aux Sync Jack added to the Olympus FS-FL50, and the Sigma EF-500 DG Super flash units.
-The mod is $60 for each unit, and includes the Standard 16 Inch Sync Cord.
+The mod is $60 for each unit.
+The Standard 16 Inch Sync Cord is $15.
 As with the other Flash Mods, you can replace the straight sync cable with the 6' Coiled Cable for $20.

 W1(***) Sigma EF-500 DG Super Aux Sync Jack

-The mod is $60 for the Sigma EF-500 DG Super flash unit, and includes the Standard 16 Inch Sync Cord.
+The mod is $60 for the Sigma EF-500 DG Super flash unit.
+The Standard 16 Inch Sync Cord is $15.
 As with the other Flash Mods, you can replace the straight sync cable with the 6' Coiled Cable for $20.
 This flash unit can have the larger mini jack (3.5mm) instead of the normal sub-mini jack (2.5mm) for just an additional $5, although the sync cord is not included in the price of $65 when the mini jack is used.
 The mini jack would be located on the rear face of the flash unit, as can be seen here in the mod for the Sigma EF-500 Super (Sony version).

 The mod for the Sigma EF-500 Super (Sony version) is $75 due to the extra electronics needed for this mod.